-Patients receiving Meropenem for Injection on an outpatient basis may develop adverse events such as seizures, headaches and/or paresthesias that could interfere with mental alertness and/or cause motor impairment.
-Until it is reasonably well established that Meropenem for Injection is well tolerated, patients should not operate machinery or motorized vehicles [see Adverse Reactions (6.1)].
+Alert patients receiving Meropenem for Injection, USP on an outpatient basis regarding adverse events such as seizures, delirium, headaches and/or paresthesias that could interfere with mental alertness and/or cause motor impairment.
+Until it is reasonably well established that Meropenem for Injection, USP is well tolerated, advise patients not to operate machinery or motorized vehicles [see Adverse Reactions (6.1)].

 The following are discussed in greater detail in other sections of labeling:

 - Hypersensitivity Reactions [see Warnings and Precautions (5.1)]

 - Severe Cutaneous Adverse Reactions [see Warnings and Precautions (5.2)]

 - Seizure Potential [see Warnings and Precautions (5.3)]